pojntfx/uni-db1-notes/README.md

 end;
 ```

-The `exception` block is used to handle exceptions, for example `zero_divide` for divisions by zero:
+The `exception` block is used to handle exceptions, for example `zero_divide` for divisions by zero (`when others then` handles unexpected other exceptions):

 ```sql
 declare